BitcoinGOAT/XTRAW/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `xtrawd` for your own use.
+You can ignore this section if you are building `sendd` for your own use.

-xtrawd/xtraw-cli binaries are not included in the xtraw-Qt.app bundle.
+sendd/send-cli binaries are not included in the send-Qt.app bundle.

-If you are building `xtrawd` or `xtraw-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `sendd` or `send-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: